Bazror/dmitrydao.github.io/about.md

 ---
 Devs code, I write.
 Have been doing this for 3 years and don't want to stop.
 Mostly write for blockchain products because I believe they will win.
 Can handle tech posts, guides, tutorials, UX copy, API docs.
-I also run a Steem witness node and build apps for blockchain communities which is a nice bonus.
+I also run a Steem witness node and build apps for blockchain communities, which is a nice bonus.

 ## Getting Started